drduh/PC-Engines-APU-Router-Guide/README.md

     $ sudo umount /mnt/usb

-Unplug the drive and plug it into the APU.
+Unplug the USB disk and plug it into the APU.

+## OpenBSD

+Download the latest OpenBSD installer, [`amd64/install63.fs`](http://ftp.openbsd.org/pub/OpenBSD/6.3/amd64/install63.fs) and copy it to the USB disk:

+    $ sudo dd if=install63.fs of=/dev/sdd bs=1M

 # Connect over serial